FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 community to ensure the needs of the community are met as part of the design process for

 the project.
-A Part 8 planning application is required for the project and once planning is--- 7
+A Part 8 planning application is required for the project and once planning is
+---
+7

 received, the project can process to the tender stage where a contractor will be